erykjj/linkture/README.md

   -x                    extract list of scripture references

 auxiliary functions:
-  -sc BCV               return the serial number (1-1189) of the chapter with code "BCV" ("bbcccvvv") -sv BCV               return the serial number (1-31194) of the verse with code "BCV" ("bbcccvvv") -cv verse             return the BCV code for serial verse number "verse" (integer value) -cc chapter           return the BCV range for serial chapter number "chapter" (integer value) -bn book              return the name of book number "book" (integer value)
+  -sc BCV               return the serial number of the chapter with code "BCV" ("bbcccvvv") -sv BCV               return the serial number of the verse with code "BCV" ("bbcccvvv") -cv verse             return the BCV code for serial verse number "verse" (1-31194) -cc chapter           return the BCV range for serial chapter number "chapter" (1-1189) -bn book              return the name of book number "book" (1-66)
 ```

 Some examples: